keflavich/blog/content/bgps/direct-comparison-of-column-density-power-spectra.rst

    quantified.
 #.
 There is a systematic dust opacity difference on large scales
    resulting in lower dust emission.

-    -This is almost certainly true: the dust population increases in opacity with age, following OH94.
+    * This is almost certainly true: the dust population increases in opacity with age, following OH94.
 Dust on the largest spatial scales should not have coagulated / collected ice, leading to a lower opacity on the largest scales
-    -This may also be true even though CO is present: dust coagulation is less efficient than CO formation at n~10^3-10^4 (I think - again, off the cuff, but consistent with OH94)
+    * This may also be true even though CO is present: dust coagulation is less efficient than CO formation at n~10^3-10^4 (I think - again, off the cuff, but consistent with OH94)

 #.
 The CO overestimates all scales, either because of incorrect bulk
    abundance or temperature considerations.

-    This is problematic..... if you drop the CO values at all scales, it becomes deficient in the 50-200 arcsecond range, where the dust measurements agree quite well
+    * This is problematic..... if you drop the CO values at all scales, it becomes deficient in the 50-200 arcsecond range, where the dust measurements agree quite well

 #.
 There is a preferred distance in both images

-    -It is not clear that the observed effects would occur because of this
+    * It is not clear that the observed effects would occur because of this
-    -It is also quite evident from other analyses that there IS a preferred velocity, at least, and it completely dominates all others and has the same shape as the integrated power spectrum.
+    * It is also quite evident from other analyses that there IS a preferred velocity, at least, and it completely dominates all others and has the same shape as the integrated power spectrum.
 So a distance effect is most likely ruled out.

 .. _|image6|: http://4.bp.blogspot.com/--uPAgTvMjkk/TgqcjV9uvhI/AAAAAAAAGO4/cOe1iLuF-H0/s1600/powerspectrum_comparison_512_0x1.png
 .. _|image7|: http://3.bp.blogspot.com/-1Lupi5MSVpk/TgqcjsPwKFI/AAAAAAAAGPA/D9oNXIHdRtE/s1600/powerspectrum_comparison_512_1x1.png